 Follow the steps below for mounting the sensor on the valve.
-4 - Fit the sensor module on the sensor base.

 1 - The sensor fits directly to Saunders® S360 actuator.
 Adapters are required for the Saunders® EC and ECX actuators.

 NOTE: The adapter disk is provided as an accessory and must be ordered separately.